 There are steep expectations for mobile app developers.
 Current and future development has a heavy dependency on getting it right the first time.
-Instead of hoping updates fix the problem, developers should make a mobile app security standards checklist based around efficiency.
+Instead of hoping updates fix the problem, developers should make a mobile app security standards checklist based on efficiency.

 Here we have 10 points mobile app Security Checklist to Consider During App Development.
 The ten things below should be on the radar of any team that wants to put out the best product possible.

 Even if the source code gets into the wrong hands, it should not be a major red flag if the code is secure.
 Obfuscating the code is one way to secure it, and will get rid of a lot of low and mid-tier troublemakers.

 Making sure communication is more secure starts by protecting the transmission of data.
 This is something that even top tier mobile application security suffers from, and can be one of the hardest parts of development.
 Fancy military grade encryption means nothing if it isn’t implemented properly, especially at the root level.

 Communication holes are taken care of by using VPN, Https, SSL, and TLS.
 These protocols should be on the drawing board at the conception level instead of tacked on at a later date.
 Even if a hacker breaks through normal security, they won’t be able to translate the data received.
 This neutralizes even the most severe security threats that make it past the first line of defense.

 Data that is confined to a single platform or service is wasted data.
 Adding portability to that data will give you much better options for long-term security, marketing, and bug fixes.
 Data portability has become a special talking point since the introduction of social media connections.